Package Leaflet: Information for the Patient

-Medaxone 2 g Powder for injectable solution and for infusion EFG
+Medaxone 2 g Powder for Solution for Injection and Infusion EFG

-Medaxone is an antibiotic administered to adults and children (including newborns).
-It acts by eliminating the bacteria that cause infections.
-It belongs to a group of medications called cefalosporins.
+Medaxone is an antibiotic that is administered to adults and children (including newborns).
+It works by eliminating the bacteria that cause infections.
+It belongs to a group of medicines called cephalosporins.

 Medaxone is used to treat infections of: